swisstopo/swissgeol-boreholes-dataextraction/README.md

 Run `boreholes-classify-descriptions --help` to see all available options.

-To run the classificaton pipeline on multiple datasets in one command and to receive an overview of all chilf runs on parent level, you can run `boreholes-classify-descriptions (multi, single-file).`or `Run boreholes-classify-predictions (multi, predictions+GT)`
+To run the classification pipeline on multiple datasets in one command and to receive an overview of all child runs on parent level, you can run `boreholes-classify-descriptions (multi, single-file).`or `boreholes-classify-predictions (multi, predictions+GT)`
 Use repeatable benchmark specs with syntax `"<name>:<file_path>:<subset_dir>"` or `"<name>:<predictions_path>:<ground_truth_path>"`respectively.
 E.g.
 ```python